-Right… you’re now officially booked in for your BIMM assessment and we know you must be feeling a mixture of excitement and nerves!
+So, you’ve officially booked your audition at BIMM Institute and we know you must be feeling a mixture of excitement and nerves!
 But don’t worry – we’re here to help.
 We want you to do as well as you possibly can on the day, because we’d love you to come and study with us.
-So… our Admissions Team has put together a list of handy dos and don’ts to take notice of in order to help get you through the assessment process.
+So… our Admissions Team has put together a list of handy dos and don’ts to take notice of in order to help get you through the audition process.

 - Ensure you receive email confirmation of your booking – if you don’t… please contact us.

-- Read the assessment guidelines you’re emailed THOROUGHLY!
+- Read the audition guidelines you’re emailed thoroughly!
 They’re there for a reason, and this way you won’t get caught out.

 - Rehearse, rehearse, rehearse – this is your time to shine, so make sure you’re prepared.